moschotto/OpenTX_GPS_Telemetry/README.md

 ## Installation for Taranis models:
 1. copy GPSxxx.lua to /SCRIPTS/TELEMETRY
 2. copy GPS Stats XXX.lua to /SCRIPTS/TOOLS
-3. copy the ICON folder to /SCRIPTS/TELEMETRY/BMP
+3. copy the BMP folder to /SCRIPTS/TELEMETRY/BMP
 4. :exclamation: make sure that the /LOGS/ folder exists.
 If not, create it
 5. Setup a "screen (DIsplay 13/13)" and select GPSxxx.lua
 6. Make sure GPS, speed, alt sensors have been discovered within the telemetry menu/screen of opentx/edgetx